Rena Riffel: Showgirls

 She is also quoted as saying, "Showgirls just keeps getting more and more popular, it's a total phenomenon.
 I don't think a film could even try to have this afterlife happen to it.
 This cult status and celebration is all created by the fans and the people who saw something special in the film.
 I seem to be one of the only actors that represents and gets involved with the cult status.
 I think Elizabeth (Berkley) is still upset about how the film was received initially.
 I think she is brilliant in her role and she should have won best actress at some film festivals, and I think Joe Eszterhas's writing is remarkably brilliant.
 I suspect because the way they marketed the film, that is what led to the backlash.
 The marketing campaign was misleading.
 But at the end of the day, it all worked out for the best."

 Entertainment Weeklys July 23, 2010 issue announced a sequel to Showgirls.
 Rena Riffel wrote, directed, and starred in the film, released in 2011.
 Initially entitled Showgirl, it was later renamed Showgirls 2: Penny's from Heaven.

 Striptease

 Following her role in Showgirls, Riffel was cast in Striptease with Demi Moore and Burt Reynolds.
 Showgirls was generally disliked and the filmmakers feared people would pre-judge Striptease for that reason.
 To avoid any association between the two films, advertisements projected Striptease as more comedic than Showgirls, which had been marketed as a drama.
 Aside from a common context, Striptease and Showgirls shared two notable connections: Marguerite Derricks choreographed both films, and Rena Riffel played a prominent role in each.

-Widely considered a box office failure, Striptease lacked the momentum that Showgirls gained in its cult status and has subsequently been referred to as one of the worst movies ever made.